 Key points for completing these articulations (they should not feel easy and if they do, ramp up the effort and expand the circle of each rep).

-Stretching and mobilizing may temporarily allow you to move into greater range of motion, but it will not improve your mobility long term.
-The central nervous system controls greater flexibility by reducing your stretch reflex or increasing your stretch tolerance.
-This can happen as you teach your nervous system that those ranges can be controlled with strength.
-By improving your active mobility and strengthening within those newly acquired ranges of motion, your nervous system can be convinced to keep those ranges.
-This is why dancers and gymnasts have so much mobility; they strengthen multi-directional, end-range joint positions.
+Stretching and mobilizing may temporarily enable you to achieve a greater range of motion, but it will not result in long-term improvements in your mobility.
+The central nervous system facilitates greater flexibility by either reducing your stretch reflex or enhancing your stretch tolerance.
+This adjustment occurs as you train your nervous system to recognize that these extended ranges can be controlled with strength.
+By enhancing your active mobility and strengthening within these newly acquired ranges of motion, you can persuade your nervous system to retain these capabilities.
+This explains why dancers and gymnasts possess considerable mobility; they reinforce multi-directional, end-range joint positions.

 You can’t build stability, endurance, strength or power in joint ranges that you don’t have.
 Developing the optimal joint range of motion (mobility) therefore takes priority over stability, endurance, strength and power in an inadequate range of motion.